DoomslayerKj/DualSense-Two-Phase-USB-Attack/README.md

 * The DOS scripts (fuzz\_ds5.py and fuzz\_ds5\_mild.py) require **root privileges (sudo)** because they forcibly detach the kernel driver (dev.detach\_kernel\_driver(0)).
 * The system setup requires using \--break-system-packages (automated by setup.sh), suitable only for dedicated lab VMs.

+### **⚠️ Requirements**

+1.Connect your Dualsense 5 controller to your linux machine and verify using "lsusb" command, you should see something like this:

+"Bus 002 Device 008: ID 054c:0ce6 Sony Corp.
+DualSense wireless controller (PS5)"

 ### **🧠 Project Architecture & Technical Goals**

 The lab is split into two distinct phases, comparing the "polite" and "hostile" methods of USB communication: